Women's Soccer Takes Aim at Fourth Straight Win

 2017 Siena Women's Soccer Photo Day

-Steve Karbowski '93 enters his 18th season as head women's soccer coach at Siena College.
-The winningest coach in program history, Karbowski has led the Saints to the program's first two MAAC Tournament Championships and NCAA Tournament appearances over the past six seasons (2010, 2015).
+Steve Karbowski '93 enters his 19th season as head women's soccer coach at Siena College.
+The winningest coach in program history, Karbowski has led the Saints to the program's first two MAAC Tournament Championships and NCAA Tournament appearances over the past seven seasons (2010, 2015).

-In his first 17 years at the helm, Karbowski has guided the Saints to 11 MAAC Tournament Appearances, eight seasons of 10 or more wins and .500 or better records in 11 of the past 13 years.
-Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home wins from 2007-12.
+In his first 18 years at the helm, Karbowski has guided the Saints to 12 MAAC Tournament appearances, eight seasons of 10 or more wins, and .500 or better records in 12 of the past 14 years.
+Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home victories from 2007-12.

-Last fall, Karbowski led the Cinderella Saints to the program's second MAAC Tournament Championship and NCAA Tournament appearance.
+The previous season, Karbowski led the Cinderella Saints to the program's second MAAC Tournament Championship and NCAA Tournament appearance in 2015.
 He piloted Siena to a seven-match unbeaten streak (6-0-1) down the stretch, which culminated with the Saints becoming the first-ever No. 6 seed in MAAC history to win the Tournament.